FedericoStazi/crossword-generator/README.md

 ## SAT Solver

 ### What is a SAT Solver
 The Boolean SATisfiability Problem is the problem of finding a solution of a boolean forumla (specifically a CNF).
-This is an NP-complete problem, but some algorithms exist that can sometimes solve this problem in a short time using different kinds of heuristics.
+This is an NP-complete problem, but some algorithms exist that can sometimes solve this problem in a resonable time using different kinds of heuristics.

 ### What is a CNF
 A CNF (Conjunctive Normal Form) is a conjunction of disjunctions of boolean variables.
 Some examples of CNFs that use the variables A, B, C and D are:
 - (A ∨ B) ∧ (A ∨ ¬B)
 - A ∧ ¬A
-- (A ∨ B ∨ ¬C) ∧ (B ¬C ¬D) ∧ D ∧ (D ∨ nA)
+- (A ∨ B ∨ ¬C) ∧ (B ¬C ¬D) ∧ D ∧ (D ∨ ¬A)

 The values of the variables that satisfy the equation are the solution of the equation.
 Each equation can have many solutions (satisfiable), or it may not have any (unsatisfiable).
 If the equation is satisfiable, the SAT Solver will eventualy find only one of the solutions.

 ### The SAT Solver used in the project